LukasW352435/INFM_HIL_Interface/Dummy_DuT/REST_Dummy_DuT/ReadMe.md

 This implementation uses the [restbed](https://github.com/Corvusoft/restbed) framework as well as the [OpenAPI Stub Generator](https://github.com/OpenAPITools/openapi-generator).
-Restbed is provided as git submodule, use `git submodule update` or `git clone --recursive` in order to checkout with submodules.
+Restbed is provided as git submodule, use `git submodule update` or `git clone --recursive` in order to checkout submodules.

 The generated stub (from [OpenApi Spec](REST_Dummy_DuT.yaml)) has to be slightly modified, see [generatedAPI/README.md](generatedAPI/README.md).